-68 This can be illustrated by the fact that, according to Statista, 2.8 million apps were available on the Play Store in March 2017, compared to 600 thousand on the Amazon AppStore.
+72 This can be illustrated by the fact that, according to Statista, 2.8 million apps were available on the Play Store in March 2017, compared to 600 thousand on the Amazon AppStore.

-69 For example, some functionalities of HTML5, which is used for many websites, are not available on Apple devices, impacting the features that can be proposed on the devices using this OS.
-Adobe Flash was not supported either by iOS, despite the language being widespread..
+73 For example, some functionalities of HTML5, which is used for many websites, are not available on Apple devices, impacting the features that can be proposed on the devices using this OS.
+More generally, device manufacturers or OS providers can potentially exclude third party providers by not supporting some functionality (see for example complaints regarding Progressive Web Apps not yet being fully supported by Apple).
+The issue of Adobe Flash not being supported either by iOS for security reasons was also raised a few years ago, despite the language being widespread.

-70 API is a set of sub-routine definitions, protocols, and tools for building application software.
+74 API is a set of sub-routine definitions, protocols, and tools for building application software.
 An API makes it easier for developers to implement certain functions, since these functions are delivered via the API.